February 2026

 Venue: Margala Hotel, Islamabad

-The workshop was chaired by Prof. Dr. Shafay Shamail, Chairman NCEAC.
-Prof. Dr. Shoab A. Khan, Chancellor, Sir Syed CASE Institute of IT, Islamabad, served as the Resource Person.
+The workshop was chaired by Prof. Dr. Shafay Shamail, Chairman NCEAC, with Prof. Dr. Shoab A. Khan, Chancellor, Sir Syed CASE Institute of IT, Islamabad, serving as the Resource Person.
+The resource person delivered an insightful presentation covering accreditation standards, evaluation methodologies, assessment rubrics, and best practices for aligning NCEAC criteria with ABET requirements.

 Over nearly eight hours of interactive sessions, participants engaged in in-depth discussions on evaluation rubrics, accreditation processes, and proposed enhancements to further harmonize NCEAC standards with ABET benchmarks.
 Hands-on case-study-based exercises enabled evaluators to assess sample programs, providing valuable real-time experience.